omarespejel/roastmypitch/env-template.md

 - `FRONTEND_URL` - Auto-links to frontend service
 - `PYTHON_VERSION` - Set to 3.11

+**Note**: This simplified blueprint focuses on core functionality.
+Advanced features like persistent storage for ChromaDB can be added manually via the Render dashboard after deployment.

 ### Getting OPENROUTER_API_KEY:
 1. Go to [openrouter.ai](https://openrouter.ai)
 2. Sign up and verify your account